-For more information about area attractions and lodging, visit the Bangor Region Chamber of Commerce website at www.bangorregion.com.
+For more information about area attractions and other lodging options, check out the Visit Greater Bangor website.

 While on campus for Summer Orientation, students’ families are welcome to make use of the pool and workout facilities at the New Balance Student Recreation Center, and the indoor rock climbing wall at the Maine Bound Adventure Center.

 To make your orientation session more productive, we highly recommend students to have done the following:

 - Activated your MaineStreet portal and maine.edu account